 When I was younger, I used to love watching old black & white gangster films – the fact they were drained of colour was obviously limitations of the time but it also made them seem more dark and gritty.
 You would also see a lot of Noire films where there would be inner monologue over the life of a private eye, again all in its colourless glory with tonnes of guns, action and dames!
 Wild Sphere, the developers of Timothy vs. the Aliens, have clearly taken inspiration from these old movies and added a unique spin to the format – colourful aliens.

-So, come take a look as I see if Timothy vs. the Aliens is living in a Gangsters Paradise or is it as disappointing as the Godfather III…
+So, take a look as I see if Timothy vs. the Aliens is living in a Gangsters Paradise or is as disappointing as the Godfather III…

 First of all, before I get into the game, the history of the game itself is interesting so I thought I would tell you a little about that.
 Back in 2016, Wild Sphere created a Greenlight event and a Kickstarter for Timothy vs. the Aliens, the latter of which unfortunately wasn’t successful (Although I recommend you go watch the pitch videos as they were great!).
 From there, it appeared the game went quiet and we didn’t really hear anything apart from the odd message from the developers that they are still working on it, even without funding from Kickstarter.

 Fast forward to around October 2017, Square Enix had posted something very familiar in their ‘Collective‘ program (their showcase of indie titles where people vote on what they want to see).
 It appears Wild Sphere isn’t stopping at releasing their game on PS4.
-Sure, the Playstation Talents Games Camp only helps developers get their game on PlayStation – which is kinda obvious – but SE Collective states the developer hopes to launch another Kickstarter campaign this year in order to fund the PC version.
+Sure, the Playstation Talents Games Camp only helps developers get their game on PlayStation – which is kinda obvious – but SE Collective states the developer hopes to launch another Kickstarter campaign this year to fund the PC version.
 The first Kickstarter seemed to fail due to it mostly being a concept with very little in terms of actual gameplay; however, they have now finished the game so it’s going to be a case of only requiring funds to port the game over.
-This could hopefully mean that this one will be funded and Wild Sphere is one step closer to sharing their game with as many people as possible.
+Hopefully, this one will be funded, and Wild Sphere is one step closer to sharing their game with as many people as possible.

 Timothy vs. the Aliens is an open-world style indie-platformer.
 I say open-world although there isn’t much going on other than the aforementioned alien invasion as the streets are empty and there isn’t another person in sight – other than Elizabeth, the daughter of the Grandfather (the game’s version of The Godfather).
 The platform mechanics are solid though, I never had any issues with the controls and I always felt 100% in control of my character, which is key in games like this.
 Whether I was riding planks of wood around in the sewers or jumping around the roofs on swinging platforms – If I fell, it was my fault.